 Planning work can be difficult, but you need to be able to predict as many hazards as possible.

 Telecommunications giant BT has been fined half a million pounds, along with nearly £100,000 in costs for a breach of Section 2(1) of the Health and Safety at Work Act.
-Under the sentencing guidelines that came into effect on 1 February 2016 an organization the size of BT could have faced fines over £4 million.
+Under the sentencing guidelines that came into effect on 1 February 2016 an organisation, the size of BT could have faced fines of over £4 million.

-Section 2(1) of the Health and Safety at Work (HSW) Act requires all employers to “ensure, so far as is reasonably practicable, the health, safety and welfare at work of his employees.”
+Section 2(1) of the Health and Safety at Work (HSW) Act requires all employers to “ensure, so far as is reasonably practicable, the health, safety, and welfare at work of his employees.”
 There is a similar requirement in Section 3(1) to protect “persons not in his employment.”

 The sentencing guidelines make it clear that “the offence is in creating a risk of harm” and that there could be a prosecution without actual harm occurring.

 However, if there is an accident the prosecution will have easy evidence that there was a risk, leaving the defence to prove that either the risk was not foreseeable or that they had done everything reasonably practicable to manage that risk.